AnotherKamila/sdn-loadbalancer/report/report.md

 created a universal "versioned table" abstraction:

 * the P4 code adds an extra `meta.version` key (exact match)
-* the P4 code reads a versions register
+* the P4 code reads a versions register and stores the value in `meta.version`
-* the controller code writes to the register to tell the P4 switch which version is correct
+* the controller writes to the register to tell the P4 switch which version should be currently active
-* the controller uses our `VersionedP4Table` abstraction, which looks like a normal P4 table, but has an extra `commit()` method and handles versions (i.e. adds the extra key and writes to the register when needed)
+* the controller may use our `VersionedP4Table` abstraction, which looks like a normal P4 table, but has an extra `commit()` method and handles versions (i.e. adds the extra key and writes to the register when needed)

-Note that in addition to enabling us to store old data, this also enables transactions (even across table, if multiple tables use the same version register): the controller can make changes in a "scratch" version and flip them atomically by a single register write.
+Note that in addition to enabling us to store old data, this also enables transactions (even across tables, if multiple tables use the same version register): the controller can make changes in a "scratch" version and commit atomically by a single register write.

+#### Determining which table version goes with a packet

 # Evaluation